Planaria Worms: The Gross Aquarium Threat You Can’t Ignore

 The secret ingredient?
 Fenbendazole.
 It will eradicate a planaria infestation in just a few days.
 It’s like a planaria nuke!

-1. Buy your Panacur C. Panacur C comes in different sizes.
-I personally recommend buying the packet that has 3 x 1g bags (this one), as it will make measuring easier – a little goes a looooong way.
+Panacur C comes in different sizes.
+I personally recommend buying the packet that has 3 x 1g bags, as it will make measuring easier – a little goes a looooong way.

-Oh, and be sure to remove any snails you want to keep.
-Fenbendazole can be lethal to those too!
+Before you drop this product in, be sure to remove any snails and sensitive shrimp you want to keep.
+Fenbendazole can be lethal to those, too!
 Malaysian trumpets and Nerite snails, in particular, seem to be affected.

-3. Measure out your Panacur The dosage is 0.1 gram for every 10 gallons.
-So a 60 gallon tank would need 0.6 grams of Panacur C. A gram scale will make measuring incredibly easy – I use this in fish keeping all the time to measure out doses.
+A gram scale makes measuring incredibly easy – I use this in fish keeping all the time to measure out doses.
 Sprinkle this powder into your tank.

 And just like that, your planaria problem is cured.